wormhole-foundation/wormhole-scaffolding/README.md

 ### Worm CLI

-First, checkout the [Wormhole](https://github.com/wormhole-foundation/wormhole) repo, then install the CLI tool by running:
+First, check out the [Wormhole](https://github.com/wormhole-foundation/wormhole) repo, then install the CLI tool by running:

 ```sh
 wormhole/clients/js $ make install
 ```

-`worm` is the swiss army knife for interacting with wormhole contracts on all supported chains, and generating signed messages (VAAs) for testing.
+`worm` is the swiss army knife for interacting with wormhole contracts on all supported chains, verifying payloads, and generating VAAs.
+Head to [Cli docs](https://docs.wormhole.com/wormhole/reference/cli-docs) to learn more.

 ## Build and Test

 Each directory represents Wormhole integrations for specific blockchain networks.
 Please navigate to a network subdirectory to see more details on building and testing.
+If you have questions or doubts join the [wormhole discord](https://discord.gg/8dRSUqAW).